shmaller/nicktionary/README.md

 # Nicktionary

-This is a Python clone of the game Wordle, written by Nicholas Boni, originally made by James Wardle.
+This is a Python clone of the game Wordle, written by Nicholas Boni, originally made by Josh Wardle.

 The game updates the wordle every day, and will be playable until October 20, 2027.